-Hampton Court House is a through school taking pupils aged three, right up to eighteen.
+Hampton Court House is an ‘all through’ school teaching pupils aged 3–18.
 Some students choose to move on after 11+ in Year 6 or through Common Entrance or Scholarship papers in Year 8.
-Increasingly however students are choosing to stay on to GCSE in Year 11 and A levels in the Sixth Form.
+But most of our pupils elect to stay on to GCSE in Year 11 and A levels in the Sixth Form.

 The Early Years

-The Nursery provides a highly stimulating and welcoming environment for children to learn through interaction with each other and adults.
+Our Nursery and Reception classes provide a highly stimulating and welcoming environment for children to learn through interaction with each other and adults.
 They learn through play with songs and games and through the enthusiasm of their teachers.
-This is done in a variety of languages, English, French and Spanish.

-We work in small groups and one-on-one with each child at the younger end of the school to ensure that pupils moving into Year 1:
+We work in small groups and one-on-one with each child to ensure that pupils moving into Year 1:

-- are able to write and enjoy writing;
+- are able to write in cursive handwriting

 There is no rigid timescale to achieve the above.
 It happens for the most part naturally and without pressure.